flekia/My-Runs-/README.md

 -It's now a website!
 -It's now offline available (pls dont check commit history update messages)

+v7.5 (July 2, 2025)
+-There is now a slider, suggested from a friend

 ==FIXES/THEMES--
 v6.5.1 (May 24, 2025)
 -Fixes the edit and add routes.